 The Company, together with its subsidiaries, develops a commercial-grade tomographic imaging device with a digital X-ray source, provides teleradiology services and develops artificial intelligence applications designed to be used in real-world medical imaging applications.
-The Company's solution, referred to as the Nanox Multi Source System, has two integrated components - "Nanox.ARC" and "Nanox.
-CLOUD".
+The Company's solution, referred to as the Nanox Multi Source System, has two integrated components - "Nanox.ARC" and "Nanox.CLOUD".
 Nanox.ARC is a medical tomographic imaging system incorporating the Company's novel digital X-ray source.
-Nanox.
-CLOUD is a platform which employs a matching engine to match medical images to radiologists, provides image repository, connectivity to diagnostic assistive AI systems, billing and reporting.
-On April 1, 2021, the Company received clearance from the FDA to market the Company's Nanox Cart X-Ray System.
-On September 26, 2022, the Company submitted a 510(k) premarket notification to the U.S. Food and Drug Administration as part of the Company's 510(k) application process for the multi-source Nanox.ARC system.
+Nanox.CLOUD is a platform which employs a matching engine to match medical images to radiologists, provides image repository, connectivity to diagnostic assistive AI systems, billing and reporting.
+On April 1, 2021, the Company received clearance from the FDA to market the Company's Nanox Cart X-Ray System, which is the Company's Single Source System.
+On April 28, 2023, the Company received clearance from the FDA to market the Nanox.ARC (including the Nanox.CLOUD) as a stationary X-ray system intended to produce tomographic images of the human musculoskeletal system adjunctive to conventional radiography, on adult patients.
+This device is intended to be used in professional healthcare facilities or radiological environments, such as hospitals, clinics, imaging centers and other medical practices by trained radiographers, radiologists and physicists.